 B. Ensuring adequate scenario coverage

 21. It is recommended that the scenarios-based validation methods include adequate coverage of relevant, critical, and complex scenarios to effectively validate an ADS.
-To note: “Coverage” refers to the degree to which a scenarios catalogue sufficiently incorporates real-world driving situations that an ADS may reasonably be expected to encounter during real-world driving in order to validate that the ADS can operate safely.
-Sufficient coverage is essential to a catalogues’ overall effectiveness and credibility as a validation approach.
+To note: “Coverage” refers to the degree to which scenarios sufficiently incorporates real-world driving situations in order to validate the relevant requirements made by FRAV IWG.
+Sufficient coverage is essential to the overall effectiveness and credibility as a validation approach.

 22. When validating the safety of an ADS, it is recommended that each scenario selected to test the ADS reflects the particular conditions (e.g., road configurations, direction of traffic in a given lane, etc.) relevant to the ODD in which the ADS is designed to operate.
 Scenarios should be relevant to the ADS feature being validated.
 For example, an ADS feature intended only for highway use would not be subject to a scenario involving turns at intersections.